clewsc/List-Tidy/README.md

  (2) In browser print function

- (3) Download to excel (note poorly formats and less preferred as requires some adjustments in Excel to make tidy printable version
+ (3) Download to excel (note poorly formats and less preferred as requires some adjustments in Excel to make a printable version)

  *Requires Chrome to accurately render print version*